Beartooth discography

 This is the discography of American rock band Beartooth.
-They have released five studio albums, three extended plays, twenty-four singles and twenty-two music videos.
+They have released six studio albums, three extended plays, twenty-nine singles and twenty-six music videos.
 Their debut studio album, Disgusting, was released on June 10, 2014.
 The album contains the single, "In Between", which was certified platinum by the RIAA.
 Their second studio album, Aggressive, was released on June 3, 2016.
 They released their third studio album, Disease, on September 28, 2018.
 Their fourth studio album, Below, on June 25, 2021.
 On October 13, 2023, they released their fifth studio album, The Surface.
+On August 28, 2026, their sixth studio album Pure Ecstasy, was released.